Flood Prevention: Avoid a Backyard Moat!

+Updated 2024 by John Salmon.
+Flood prevention is a hot topic in Brisbane.
 Summer is our wet season in Queensland and spring is the ideal time to check the external plumbing around your home.
 No one wants a moat around their house when the storms and rains inevitably hit.
+Proper backyard drainage is key to preventing water inundation inside your home, but the process starts with your roof!

 Here are some checks and maintenance tips you can do around your house to ensure the water flows where it needs to go.